 4. You can be unimpressive around them

-With someone you are performing for, you stay slightly on guard.
-A reliable sign of love is the opposite: you can be tired, wrong, unfunny, or quietly anxious without managing how it lands.
+With someone you are still performing for, you remain slightly on guard.
+You manage how your tiredness, your bad opinions, and your less-edited self lands.
+A reliable sign of deepening love is the opposite: you can be wrong, unfunny, mildly irritable, or quietly anxious without managing how it lands.
 You trust the relationship to survive your worst hour, not only your best.

 5. Their problems become problems you want to share

-When something is hard for them, you do not experience it as an inconvenience to route around.
+When something is hard for them, you do not experience it primarily as an inconvenience to route around or a mood you need to manage.
 You instinctively move toward it.
-Helen Fisher's neuroscience separates lust, attraction and attachment as distinct systems; this pull toward caretaking is attachment doing its work.
+Helen Fisher's model of the three attachment systems — lust, attraction, and sustained bonding — identifies this pull toward caretaking as the bonding system doing its work, activating oxytocin and vasopressin rather than dopamine.

 6. You have seen them at less than their best — and stayed

 Anyone can love a person on a good day.
-The signal is having watched them be petty, scared, or unkind, having factored it in honestly, and having chosen them anyway.
+The signal that something has weight is having watched them be petty, frightened, or unkind — having factored it in honestly, not excused it, not catastrophised it — and having chosen them anyway.
 Love is not the absence of clear sight.
 It is clear sight plus commitment.

 7. You picture a shared future without forcing it

-Not a wedding fantasy — a quieter, automatic habit of including them in how you imagine next year.
-Where you might live, how a holiday might go, who is in the room.
-If they appear in those pictures by default rather than by effort, something has already decided.
+Not a wedding fantasy — a quieter, more automatic habit of including them in how you imagine next year.
+Where you might live, how a holiday might go, who is in the room for an event that matters.
+If they appear in those pictures by default rather than by deliberate construction, something in you has already made a decision that your conscious mind may still be examining.

 8. Small acts of care feel obvious, not heroic